-Nutrition Assessment for Preschoolers: The nutrition department provides a Nutrition Assessment on each child..
+NUTRITION ASSESSMENT FOR PRESCHOOLERS: The Health & Nutrition Services Manager provides a Nutrition Assessment on each child.
 This assessment is based on:

-- The laboratory results (for iron and lead) that are collected from each child's physical. - The height and weight screening that is done twice a year. - The Nutrition and Physical Activity Questionnaire is completed with the parent within 45 days of enrollment.
+- The laboratory results (for iron and lead) that are collected from each child's physical. - The height and weight screening that is done twice a year.